B.S. in Sport Health

 - Performing Arts

-Students who do not meet minimum standards for admission into the entry-level Athletic Training Program or who otherwise do not wish to pursue becoming a certified Athletic Trainer may opt to complete the senior year and leave with a B.S. in Sports Health.
+Students who do not meet minimum standards for admission into the entry-level Athletic Training Program or who otherwise do not wish to pursue becoming a certified Athletic Trainer may opt to complete the senior year and finish with a Bachelor of Science degree in Sports Health and be positioned to pursue careers in a variety of other health disciplines.

 For more information, please visit the Athletic Training Education Program website.